AIMLdr/portkiller/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-Use code with caution.
-(Remember to replace [Year] and [Your Name/Organization]) Contributing 🤝
-Suggestions and improvements are welcome.
-Please feel free to open an issue or submit a pull request.